 It can be hard to ask for time off from your job even when you’re entitled to vacation or other leave.
-What’s the best way to ask for time off from work and when should you ask?
-There are strategies you can use to ask your manager for time off in ways that will make it more likely you get it approved.
+What’s the best way to ask for time off from work, and when should you ask?
+What should you do if you need time off from work at short notice?
+There are strategies you can use to ask your manager for time off in ways that will make it more likely you'll get it approved.

 Check Your Company’s Vacation Policy

 Many organizations have a lean staffing plan, and that means that every worker is missed when they take time away from the job.
 That may make it tougher to get time off, especially if you try to ask at the last moment.

 On average, employees are typically provided with 2-4 weeks of paid vacation.

 It can be more – some employers even offer unlimited vacation as a company benefit, or it could be less, or you could get no paid vacation time at all.

 Some employers have a system where vacation is accrued based on time worked.
 Others provide a certain number of weeks, which can vary based on years of service.
 If you’re eligible for paid vacation, you may have to wait until after you’ve been on the job for a certain length of time to be eligible to use it.
 For example, some companies provide paid vacation after a year, while others offer time off you can take immediately.

 Paid and Unpaid Time Off

 Organizations are not legally required to provide vacation, paid or unpaid, for employees.
 However, some companies are legally obligated to provide time off from work for family leave.

 If you’re not sure what vacation time you're entitled to, check with your employee manual, manager, or Human Resources department.